apperph/AIAcademy/Lab4: Working with Security Groups and Network Access Control List.md

 This configuration permits **inbound SSH connections** from any IP address globally.

-*It's important to note that this is not considered a secure practice in real-world scenarios.
-We're using this approach for illustrative purposes only.*

 Obtain the **public IP address** of the bastion host and establish an SSH connection to it.

 ![](https://sb-next-prod-image-bucket.s3.ap-southeast-1.amazonaws.com/public/CAMP/Labs2025/Session1/Lab2/image-3.png)